actions-marketplace-validations/WhatACotton_pages-action/README.md

              directory: YOUR_BUILD_OUTPUT_DIRECTORY
              # Optional: Enable this if you want to have GitHub Deployments triggered
              gitHubToken: ${{ secrets.GITHUB_TOKEN }}
+             # Required: The name of the branch you want to deploy to production
+             productionBranch: main
              # Optional: Switch what branch you are publishing to.
              # By default this will be the branch which triggered this workflow
              branch: main